Facebook co-founder calls Tesla and SpaceX a 'scam' - Breaking Latest News

 The Facebook co-founder pointed out that while Musk has been promising self-driving software for years, the automaker still only offers an admittedly buggy beta version of FSD (computers for autonomous driving) that requires a licensed driver to operate the vehicle.

+Togg vs. Tesla: An ex-Bosch top manager wants to make Turkish e-cars big around the world – the plan could fail because of that

 “I work in the software industry, I know there are delays.
 But these are *the* claims that have given Tesla a tremendous edge over the competition and created the belief that Elon can propel the future through sheer power and inventiveness,” Moskovitz wrote.
 “The *belief* in these claims and the accelerated ones It’s schedules that made Tesla a leader so quickly.
-Tesla used this lead to build up financial resources for implementation through fundraising.
+Tesla used this lead to build up fundraising resources for implementation.
 A correct estimate would not have appeared revolutionary.”

 Moskovitz argues that Musk tends to over-promise and under-deliver